-1.1 The Extend Learning Academies Network (ELAN) aims to provide a safe and supportive working environment where all its employees are treated with dignity and respect and are valued for their skills and abilities.

-1.2 ELAN believes that employees are entitled to be treated by other employees, pupils, students, parents and other individuals in a way which respects their rights and feelings, and values them as individuals.
-All employees are entitled to be treated fairly.

-1.3 ELAN will not tolerate any form of discrimination, bullying or harassment, by or against staff.
-Employees found to be engaging in this behaviour may be subject to disciplinary action, up to and including dismissal.

-1.4 It is the responsibility of each individual to be sensitive towards the impact that he/she has on others and not to discriminate against, bully or harass colleagues or condone discrimination, bullying or harassment by others.

-1.5 The Equality Act 2010 prohibits discrimination, harassment and victimisation on the grounds of:

-- race (including ethnic and national origins, colour and nationality)

-- sex

-- gender reassignment

-- disability

-- religion or belief (including lack of religion or belief)

-- sexual orientation

-- age

-- pregnancy and maternity

-- marriage and civil partnership

-1.6 There are many definitions of bullying and harassment.
+- 1.1 The Extend Learning Academies Network (ELAN) aims to provide a safe, supportive and positive working environment which is free from harassment and bullying, ensuring that all its employees are treated and treat others with dignity and respect and are valued for their skills and abilities Creating this culture is an integral part of our ELAN values and the behaviours we expect from ourselves and our teams. - 1.2 ELAN believes that employees are entitled to be treated by other employees, pupils, students, parents and other individuals in a way which respects their rights and feelings, and values them as individuals.
+All employees are entitled to be treated fairly. - 1.3 ELAN will not tolerate any form of discrimination, victimisation, bullying or harassment, by or against staff which takes place within and outside of the workplace including work-related social functions and events Employees found to be engaging in this behaviour may be subject to disciplinary action, up to and including dismissal. - 1.4 It is the responsibility of each individual to be sensitive towards the impact that he/she has on others and not to discriminate against, bully or harass colleagues or condone discrimination, bullying or harassment by others. - 1.5 The Worker Protection (Amendment of Equality Act) Act 2023 and Equality Act 2010 prohibits discrimination, harassment and victimisation on the grounds of: - race (including ethnic and national origins, colour and nationality) - sex - gender reassignment - disability - religion or belief (including lack of religion or belief) - sexual orientation - age - pregnancy and maternity - marriage and civil partnership - 1.6 There are many definitions of bullying and harassment.

 Bullying can be described in many ways but can, according to ACAS, be characterised as: Offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means that undermine, humiliate, denigrate or injure the recipient.
+Bullying can be physical, verbal or non-verbal.
+See appendix 1 for examples of bullying.

-Harassment is defined in the Equality Act 2010, as: Unwanted conduct related to a relevant protected characteristic, which has the purpose or effect of violating an individual's dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual.
+Harassment is defined in the Worker Protection (Amendment of Equality Act) Act 2023 and Equality Act 2010, as: Unwanted conduct related to a relevant protected characteristic, which has the purpose or effect of violating an individual's dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual.
+Unlawful harassment may involve conduct of a sexual nature.
+Please see appendix 2 for examples of harassment.